That’s what I asked her over our dinner together.

 He also reminds me that he has a healthy fear of God and that, ultimately, he is accountable to Him for being loving and faithful to me.

-And I breath a sigh of relief.
+And I breathe a sigh of relief.
 Again.

 So maybe you’re like me and sometimes wonder.
 Or worry.